 There hasn't been much going on in my kitchen worth posting about recently since I've been working hard on getting my gourmet menu selected, printing and sent out to our group of five couples.
 In a little over one week, we host our gourmet group at our home and, since I work next week, time was ticking to get this done!

 There is one thing that I found I saw recently that I had to share.
 Thank you to Valerie at A Canadian Foodie for introducing me to Chive Flower Vinegar.
 Luckily, I saw her post and was able to pluck my chive blossoms before they were past their prime last week.
-After doing a Google search for Chive Blossom Vinegar, I see many recipes and that some of my blogging friends out there have even done posts on this before!

 The finished vinegar is not only a gorgeous color but the scent is wonderful!

 The method is very simple:

 1. Pick fully-opened chive blossoms.
 Allow them to soak in water for a while to remove any debris or tiny creatures that may be hiding inside.